pgpool/pgpool2_on_k8s/docs/index.md

 [Pgpool-II Exporter](https://github.com/pgpool/pgpool2_exporter) is a Prometheus exporter for Pgpool-II metrics.

-Sample manifest `pgpool-deploy-monitor.yaml` is used to deploy Pgpool-II container and Pgpool-II Exporter container in the Pgpool-II Pod.
+The example manifest `pgpool-deploy-metrics.yaml` is used to deploy Pgpool-II container and Pgpool-II Exporter container in the Pgpool-II Pod.

 ```
 spec: